 Making sure everyone involved in your ETF shares the same conviction in the product that you do is a secret to longevity, and quite honestly, making sure work can be fun, too.

-All investments involve risk, including possible loss of principal.
+All investments involve risk, including the possible loss of principal.
+There is no guarantee that any investment strategy will be successful.